pulumi/terraform-provider-aws/website/docs/d/vpc_peering_connections.html.markdown

 # Data Source: aws_vpc_peering_connections

-Use this data source to get IDs of Amazon VPC peering connections To get more details on each connection, use the data resource [aws_vpc_peering_connection](/docs/providers/aws/d/vpc_peering_connection.html)
+Use this data source to get IDs of Amazon VPC peering connections To get more details on each connection, use the data resource aws_vpc_peering_connection

-Note: To use this data source in a count, the resources should exist before trying to access the data source, as noted in [issue 4149](https://github.com/hashicorp/terraform/issues/4149)
+Note: To use this data source in a count, the resources should exist before trying to access the data source.

 ## Example Usage